earth-system-radiation/pyRTE-RRTMGP/docs/source/tutorials/tutorials.md

 Currently, the following tutorials are available in directory `examples/`:

+* `pyRTE-quick-start.ipynb`: A quick start guide to using pyRTE-RRTMGP.
 * `sw_example.ipynb`: How to use pyRTE-RRTMGP to compute clear-sky shortwave fluxes.
 * `lw_example.ipynb`: How to use pyRTE-RRTMGP to compute clear-sky longwave fluxes.
-* `dask_example.ipynb`: How to use pyRTE-RRTMGP with [Dask](https://docs.dask.org/en/stable/) to compute clear-sky fluxes with parallel computing (the example is trivally small).
+* `lw_dask_example.ipynb`: How to use pyRTE-RRTMGP with [Dask](https://docs.dask.org/en/stable/) to compute clear-sky fluxes with parallel computing (the example is trivally small).
 * `all_sky_example.ipynb`: How to use pyRTE-RRTMGP to compute both longwave and shortwave fluxes for an idealized all-sky (gases and clouds) scenario.
 * `dyamond_clouds/example.ipynb`: Using a very large (global 3-km) snapshot from the [NASA/GMAO contribution to the DYAMOND 2 project](https://gmao.gsfc.nasa.gov/global_mesoscale/dyamond_phaseII/data_access/) together with Dask to compute cloud optical properties.